lucasjoliveau/doc/en/developer/reference/cli.md

 levels (`critical`, `error`, `warn`, `debug`) are set on the `odoo` and `werkzeug` loggers (except for `debug` which is only set on `odoo`).

-Odoo also provides debugging pseudo-levels which apply to different sets of
+Konvergo ERP also provides debugging pseudo-levels which apply to different sets of
 loggers:

 `debug_sql`